mgfarmer/openscad_tray_generator/README.md

 Are you ready to do this?
 [Y/n]:
 ```

 Now we're cooking.
 150 trays!
 Certainly you would not need this many options (oh, but you do, and more...).
 The "--make_square_cups" option will generate trays with square sized storage dividers in the trays.
 Trays are generated for each square size that will fit in a given tray dimension.
-For instance, if you have a 8"x4" tray, you'll get storage cups with dimensions of 1", 2", and 4" because those dimensions are all integer divisors of 8 and 4.
+For instance, if you have a 8x4 tray, you'll get storage cups with dimensions of 1, 2, and 4 units because those dimensions are all integer divisors of 8 and 4.
+On the other hand, if you make an 8x3 tray this way you will only get 1 unit cups because no other unit size divides evenly into 8 and 3.

 Time to level up!
 Try this: